Roadmap to Thermal Dark Matter Beyond the WIMP Unitarity Bound: Outlook

 \section{Outlook}

-In this paper we have derived general formula for the thermal relic abundance of dark matter for an arbitrary freezeout process, and have outlined the roadmap to obtain a thermal relic with mass above the standard WIMP perturbative unitarity bound of a few hundred TeV.
+In this \textit{Letter} we have derived general formula for the thermal relic abundance of dark matter for an arbitrary freezeout process, and have outlined the roadmap to obtain a thermal relic with mass above the standard WIMP perturbative unitarity bound of a few hundred TeV.

 Thermal freezeout provides a well-motivated framework for studying the relic abundance of DM.
 The relic abundance can be determined in the instantaneous freezeout approximation for most cases with Eq.~\eqref{relicformula1}, or with Eq.~\eqref{relicformula2} which corrects for when freezeout is slow.
 Depending on the process controlling freezeout, there is a different bound on the dark matter mass from perturbative unitarity, which can be substantially higher than that of the WIMP standard lore.
 To go beyond the standard WIMP unitarity bound, we find that there are particles degenerate with the DM, possibly constituting a long chain of DM interactions.
+Additionally, if the DM is a heavy thermal relic within a standard cosmological history, then generically it is expected be meta-stable.
+This would lead to a striking signal of ultra-high-energy cosmic rays (UHECR) from decaying DM, that can be searched for in dedicated UHECR detectors such as Ice Cube~\cite{IceCube:2022clp} and Pierre Auger Observatory~\cite{PierreAuger:2022uwd} (in addition to gamma-ray satellites such as FERMI-LAT~\cite{Fermi-LAT:2014ryh}).

 Much work remains to be done to better understand heavy dark matter in context of a chain and to populate the model parameter space that achieves such heavy thermal relics.
-We leave this to future work.
+We leave this to future work~\cite{inversechain}.

-{\bf Acknowledgments.} We thank Hyun Min Lee and Josh Ruderman for useful discussions.
-We are especially grateful to Yonit Hochberg and Nadav Outmezguine for useful discussions and comments on the manuscript.
-The works of RF, EK, IL, and TS are supported by the US-Israeli Binational Science Foundation (grants 2016153 and 2020220), the Israel Science Foundation (grant No. 1111/17), and by the I-CORE Program of the Planning and Budgeting Committee (grant No. 1937/12).